My kids are now going to school mornings only, so we have a lot more time to fill enjoy together.

 - Go to the park.
 The parque bicentenario de la infancia has the biggest play area I’ve ever seen, and you could easily spend many hours here on the slides, swings, funicular and caged maze.
 I also love parque bicententario where you can feed the friendly flamingo, or parque araucano, which has a huge play area for preschool kids and older kids (and is conveniently located close to Vuitton in Parque Arauco mall in case you need a reward afterwards).

 - Visit in a toy cafe.
 Santiago is big into play cafes, which are basically nurseries with a really good cafe for parents.
 Kids dress up, slide down and jump in the ball pond, while you work or sip coffee.
 For preschool age kids we especially love Babarrun in Vitacura.
 Note: playcafes are not drop offs!
+If you prefer a ‘proper’ restaurant, here are my favourite restaurants in Santiago with playgrounds.

 - Eat a picnic.
 Pack a picnic and enjoy it in a park, on the San Cristobal hill (best on a clear day), at the Baha’i temple (you can’t actually eat in the temple, but the nearby picnic area still offers incredible views), at Casas de lo Matta (a beautiful, central cultural space) or in the forest of parque metropolitano (the biggest urban park in Latin America).
 If you’re rushed for time, order a picnic with Fork or shop online for groceries at Cornershop.